AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 [will not be checked](https://maskray.me/blog/2020-11-26-all-about-symbol-versioning#version-script) against patterns in `local` section.

-One potential to overcome this limitation is to list all symbols we want to export explicitly, but that's a tedious work.
+One potential way to overcome this limitation is to list all symbols we want to export explicitly, but that's a tedious work.
 A script to fetch symbols from `nm` output can be handy, but requires additional effort.